 Ku-ring-gai Local Planning Panel (KLPP) meetings

-Ku-ring-gai Local Planning Panel (KLPP) meetings are being live streamed and you can watch and listen to meetings online.
+Ku-ring-gai Local Planning Panel (KLPP) meetings are public they will be live streamed so you can watch and listen online.
 If you are an owner, applicant, architect, legal representative or submitter to the development application you may register to speak.

 Register to speak at KLPP meeting